 A moldable nose piece is a metal component incorporated into the mask, usually some kind of bendable wire, that allows the wearer to form the mask around their nose to prevent gaps that let in air and to provide a somewhat customizable fit.
 We think nose pieces are an important component for preventing masks from moving up on the face and into the eyes, a problem we saw with some of the larger masks and those without the moldable piece.
 Fabric rubbing on your child's eyes is going to result in much mask fiddling and removal.

 The exception to this rule is the "gaiter" style of mask, which is essentially a tube of fabric that rests around your neck and pulls up over the lower portion of the face going around the back of the head.
-Traditionally, gaiter style masks were for winter outdoor activities, or riding motorcycles, but have seen a rise in popularity as the need for masks has risen.
-This style of mask is easy and comfortable for kids to wear and come in cooling fabrics that are breathable and comfortable.
+Traditionally, gaiter style masks were for winter outdoor activities or riding motorcycles, but have seen a rise in popularity as the need for masks has risen.
+This mask style is easy and comfortable for kids to wear and come in cooling fabrics that are breathable and comfortable.
 They can also adjust into a variety of head dressings, which is appealing to some kids.
-The advantages of the gaiter are fewer gaps for air leakage, they typically are more form-fitting, they fit a wider variety of face shapes and sizes, and some even offer SPF.
-The downsides are some kids will mess with them a lot.
+The gaiter's advantages are fewer gaps for air leakage, they typically are more form-fitting, they fit a wider variety of face shapes and sizes, and some even offer SPF.
+The downsides are some kids will mess with them a lot, and some studies indicate they are potentially less effective.
 Some children also feel claustrophobic with something around their entire head, and depending on the fabric, they can be hot.
-All that aside, one of our testers still prefers a gaiter style mask over all of the competition, and the Genovega Neck Gaiter is the only one he didn't repeatedly touch while wearing.
+All that aside, one of our testers still prefers a gaiter-style mask over all of the competition, and the Genovega Neck Gaiter is the only one he didn't repeatedly touch while wearing, and it comes with a pocket for a filter.

-There are a variety of activated-carbon filters on the market that provide more protection against airborne particles than going sans filter.
-Whether or not they can protect you from specific viruses is still being tested.
-Nevertheless, we prefer masks with additional layers of filtration.
-Most of the masks in this review include a filter pocket, and many came with multiple disposable filters as part of the purchase.
-At this moment, studies indicate that multiple layers are better, filters are safer (even if only because they offer more layers), and a combination of the two with a good fit is best.
+Currently, studies indicate that multiple layers are better, filters are safer (even if only because they offer more layers).
+A combination of the two with a good fit is best.
 Most filters are listed as "PM 2.5," which means it can trap Particulate Matter (PM) that is smaller than 2.5 micrometers.
 While these filters may not capture specific viruses, the filters are 3-5 layers, which recent studies show increases your protection from the moisture droplets that carry viruses.
+The mask with the most layers in this review, including a 5 layer filter, is the Venyss Mask.
+This mask is 3 layers without the filter and is 8 layers using the included filter!
 Some of the pockets were large and easy to use like that on the Easy@Home mask, while others were somewhat harder and took some finagling, like the tiny opening on the Grifil Reusable with Filter Pocket which is akin to a women's swimsuit top with a removable breast pad.